amadeus4dev-examples/amadeus-ruby/README.md

 ## Getting Started

-To send make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) and set up your first application.
+To make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) and set up your first application.